TRAVEL AROUND SRI LANKA - WHERE TO GO?

 Sri Lanka Tour Customized (continued)

-In a nutshell, the best time to go to the west and south coasts (beach areas) is from October to March, while the best weather on the East Coast is from April/May to September.
+In a nutshell, the best time to go to the west and south coasts and hill country is from December to March, while the best weather on the East Coast is from April/May to September.

 October to March – an excellent time to go to the western and southern coastline